 If using a rub, prepare it and have it ready for after the roast is browned.
-If just using cracked black pepper, rub roast with a teaspoon of oil and press the black pepper into roast.
+If just using cracked black pepper, rub roast with a teaspoon of oil and press the black pepper into roast before browning.
 Heat 2 tablespoons of oil in a skillet over medium-high heat.
 Sear roast until browned on all sides, about three to four minutes per side.
 Remove roast to a rack set over a pan or lined sheet tray.
 If making a gravy or sauce, reserve any drippings in the skillet.
 If using a rub, rub and pack it onto the roast now.

 Transfer roast to carving board and let rest 15 to 20 minutes.
 Slice meat crosswise as thinly as possible and serve.